ninamohammed/digital-and-analog-pins/README.md

  Task, Electric: Design and programming of an electronic circuit for a sensor of two types, Analog & Digital

+ ### Analog Sensor:

+ it's a sensor that produces a continuous analog output , that can be even fractional numbers.
+The sensor we will use for our example is an LDR (light-dependent resistor) , which is a component that decreases resistance with respect to receiving luminosity (light) on the component's sensitive surface.

 ----------------------------------------

 ### Tools: